marein/php-gaming-website/README.md

   > Updating the codebase will automatically restart long-running processes,
   > such as queue consumers, ensuring that changes are applied immediately.

-  > After pulling updates from the repository, remember to run ./project build again.
+  > After pulling updates from the repository, re-run `./project build` to incorporate the latest changes.
-  > Since the app isn't deployed to a production server, schema changes are consolidated to keep the codebase clean.
+  > Schema changes are consolidated to maintain a clean codebase.

   > Infrastructure components are shared across contexts to reduce resource usage and configuration complexity.
   > For a more sophisticated setup, take a look at the deployment used for load testing.